Acidburn0zzz/Node_Mode/README.md

 		access like so
 		node_mode_emitter.on(    node_mode_threads[group][0], node_mode_threads[event][1],)

-		make sure any node_mode_emitters added to your code update in the list!!!!!!!!!!!!!!!1
+		make sure any node_mode_emitters added to your code update in the list!!!!!!!!!!!!!!!

+        n_m_t_registry

+        its a localized place where all thread groups for everty node_mode emitter in an API, exists, this simple implementation is optional and can be used to make your code much cleaner

+        module.exports.n_m_t_registry = {
+                                            node_mode_emitter_name: n_m_group ( refer to above   )
+                                        }

 replace const node_mode_threads to see actions dont use setTimeout or setInterval with a node_mode emitter